happner/happn-protocol/automated-docs/happn-2/current/protocol.md

     "sessionId": "{{guid}}",
     "action": "set",
     "error": {
+      "name": "TestError",
-      "name": "Error: a fly in the ointment"
+      "message": "a fly in the ointment"
     }
   },
   "protocol": "1.1.0"